 (4) Any incidental damages which shall include the reasonable cost of alternative transportation during the period that the consumer is without the use of the motor vehicle because of the nonconforming condition.

-South Dakota Lemon Law 32-6D-4 Allowance for use of vehicle offset against monetary recovery.
+South Dakota Automobile Lemon Law.
+SDCL 32-6D-4.
+Allowance for use of vehicle offset against monetary recovery

 Refunds shall be made to the consumer and any lien holders, as their interests may appear.
 There shall be offset against any monetary recovery of the consumer a reasonable allowance for the consumer’s use of the vehicle.
 A reasonable allowance for use is that amount directly attributable to use by the consumer before his first report of the nonconformity to the manufacturer or authorized dealer and shall be calculated by multiplying the full purchase price of the motor vehicle by a fraction having as its denominator one hundred thousand and having as its numerator the number of miles that the vehicle traveled before the first report of nonconformity.

-South Dakota Lemon Law 32-6D-5 Reasonable attempts to correct nonconforming condition.
+South Dakota Vehicle Lemon Law.
+SDCL 32-6D-5.
+Reasonable attempts to correct nonconforming condition

 It is presumed that reasonable attempts to correct a nonconforming condition have been allowed by the consumer if, during the period of twenty-four months following delivery of the vehicle or twenty-four thousand miles, whichever first occurs, either of the following events occurred: